kasibanteg/Team10_2026SpringB_CSE540_Freight_Supply_Chain_Provenance_System/README.md

 - Smart contract logic is stored in blockchain/contracts/

 ## Smart Contract Structure & Interfaces
-Our project uses two smart contracts on Ethereum to handle payments and shipments securely:<br><br>
+Our project uses two smart contracts on Ethereum to handle payments and shipments securely:<br>

 ### Payment.sol
   - Manages all payment transactions for freight bookings.